sbb-design-systems/lyne-components/src/components/sbb-selection-panel/readme.md

 </sbb-checkbox-group>
 ```

-As shown in the examples above, `sbb-checkbox` and `sbb-radio-button` placed in a `sbb-selection-panel` are extended with a slot named "subtext" for the subtext and a slot named "suffix" for the suffix items.
+As shown in the examples above, `sbb-checkbox` and `sbb-radio-button` placed in a `sbb-selection-panel` are extended
+with a slot named `subtext` for the subtext and a slot named `suffix` for the suffix items.

 ### Style

-The component has two background options that can be set using the `color` variable: `milk` and `white`.
+The component has two background options that can be set using the `color` variable: `milk` and `white` (default).

 ```html
 <sbb-selection-panel color='milk'>